jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     - **IPSec**: an IETF standard suite of protocols that is used to connect nodes (e.g. computers or office locations) together
         - widely used in virtual private networks (VPNs)
         - IPSec provides encryption, authentication and data integrity
+        - **transport mode**: only packet payload is encrypted
+        - **tunnel mode**: the entire packet (including header) is encrypted
+        - **security association (SA)**: represents a simplex communication connection/session, recording any config and status info;
+        - **authentication header (AH)**: provides assurance of message integrity and nonrepudiation; also provides authentication and access control, preventing replay attacks
+        - ****encapsulating security payload (ESP)**: provides confidentiality and integrity of packet content; also encryption and limited authentication and preventing replay attacks (not to the degree of AH)

 - 4.1.4 Implications of multilayer protocols
     - TCP/IP is a multilayer protocol, and derives several associated benefits